The Early Bird Catches the Leak: Unveiling Timing Side Channels in LLM Serving Systems: Side-channel Analysis and Evaluation

-We assume that the attacker focuses on uncovering the private attribute associations found in Type-1 queries.
+We assume that the attacker targets the private attribute associations in Type-1 queries.
 The victim can freely choose different paraphrases while preserving the same underlying semantics.
 To simulate this, we configure the victim to send five random requests per round: one Type-1 query (true sample) and four false samples (one Type-2, one Type-3, and two Type-4 requests).
 To measure the effectiveness of the attack, we use the TPR to assess how successfully the attacker retrieves private attributes from Type-1 requests.
-We also measure separate FPRs to capture how often the attacker incorrectly categorizes each of the three false sample types as positive.
+We also measure separate FPRs to capture how often the attacker misclassifies each of the three false sample types as positive.

-To perform effective end-to-end attacks on the semantic cache, we must eliminate noise introduced by the attacker's own requests, which also remain in the cache.
-To address this challenge, we developed a method that fully clears the semantic cache after each attack round.
-Specifically, our experiments show that under GPTCache's default configurations, sending 1,000 semantically unrelated requests is sufficient to remove any leftover cache entries.
+To perform effective end-to-end attacks on the semantic cache, we must eliminate noise from the attacker's own cached requests.
+We address this by clearing the cache after each attack round: under GPTCache’s default settings, sending 1,000 semantically unrelated requests suffices to remove any leftover cache entries.
+These requests were pre-extracted from multi-domain articles.
+Their semantic irrelevance was validated using SBERT~\cite{sbert_model}, considering pairs with a similarity score below 0.3 as semantically unrelated.
 In this scenario, we assume an attacker aims to determine whether a particular user (e.g., ``Alice'') is associated with a specific medical condition (e.g., ``heart disease'').
 Since the victim may use different phrases, the attacker issues multiple requests to enhance coverage and boost the TPR.
-However, increasing the total number of requests also raises the risk of false positives (i.e., a higher FPR), especially if new requests strongly resemble earlier ones.
+However, increasing the total number of requests also raises the risk of false positives, especially if new requests strongly resemble earlier ones.
 To mitigate this issue, the attacker prioritizes \textit{representative requests} in the request space, thus increasing the overall number of queries while minimizing interference among them.